The Shack (2017 film)

 The Shack is a 2017 American fantasy drama film, directed by Stuart Hazeldine and written by John Fusco, Andrew Lanham and Destin Daniel Cretton, based on the 2007 novel.
 The film stars Sam Worthington, Octavia Spencer, Avraham Aviv Alush, Radha Mitchell, Alice Braga and Tim McGraw.

 The story follows a grieving father who, after suffering a family tragedy, receives a mysterious invitation to visit a shack deep in the wilderness, where he confronts his darkest fears and experiences a transformative spiritual journey.

 Filming began on June 8, 2015, in Vancouver, British Columbia.
 The Shack was released in the United States on March 3, 2017.
-The film received generally negative reviews from critics, and grossed $96.9 million against a budget of $20M.
+The film received unfavorable reviews from critics, but grossed $96.9 million against a budget of $20 million.

 Plot

 Mackenzie "Mack" Phillips endures a traumatic childhood marked by severe physical and emotional abuse at the hands of his alcoholic father, who also abuses Mack's mother.
 In a desperate attempt to end the violence, Mack confides in the preacher at his church, which results in his father retaliating with a brutal beating.
 In response, Mack's mother leaves the family.
 As a 13-year-old, Mack takes matters into his own hands by poisoning his father with strychnine in his whiskey.

 Years later, as an adult, Mack has built a seemingly fulfilling life with his wife Nan and their 3 kids: Kate, Josh, and Missy.
 However, his world unravels when Missy disappears during a camping trip while Mack is rescuing Kate and Josh from a canoeing accident.
 The police later conclude that Missy was abducted and murdered by a serial killer, after discovering her bloodied dress in an abandoned shack in the forest.
 The tragedy shatters Mack's faith, and Kate blames herself for Missy's death, as she caused the canoe accident that led to Missy's abduction.

 Mack's grief lingers until the arrival of winter, when he receives a mysterious note inviting him to meet at the shack.
 The message is signed "Papa"—Nan and Missy's affectionate name for God.
 Hoping to confront the killer, Mack takes his gun, borrows his friend's SUV, and drives to the shack.
 Along the way, he narrowly avoids a collision with a truck.
 Upon finding the shack empty, Mack, overcome by anger and despair, contemplates suicide.
 Before he can act, he encounters a stranger who leads him to a nearby house, where three random strangers invite him to stay.